 For the ultimate in open-air opulence, look no further than the Rolls-Royce Phantom Drophead Coupe.
 It combines old-fashioned elements like a hand-built interior with a fully modern powerplant and the latest conveniences to create a truly unique convertible.

 Though its nearly as large and heavy as a Chevrolet Suburban, the Drophead Coupe is capable of wafting its way from zero-to-60 mph in less than six seconds thanks to a massive 6.75-liter V12.
 The mill puts out 453 horsepower and an impressive 531 pound-feet of torque - of which nearly 400 lb-ft, or 75 percent of peak output, is available at just 1,000 rpm.
-Sending all that power to the rear wheels is an eight-speed automatic, which is a new addition for the latest model year.
+Sending all that power to the rear wheels is an eight-speed automatic.

 While decidedly elegant, the Drophead Coupe's oversized proportions give it a bit of a nautical feel.
 This appearance can be enhanced by an optional teak rear deck that looks like it was pulled straight from a luxury yacht.
 Up front, a modern version of Rolls-Royce's traditional grille is inset in a fascia that was redesigned for the latest model year with rectangular LED running lights.